wzh-miasanmia/jax_mobo/README.md

 Reference to the completed package on github has been changed to include the ability to draw 2d and 3d graphics

 sobo_demo:
-Code written by zihao to complete the Bayesian optimization process using jax, robust problem still have: can't use too low a noise, problems with multidimensionality, to improve
+Code written by zihao to complete the Bayesian optimization process using jax noramlization problem still need to solve

 mobo_learn:
 learn how to implement mobo method, according to botorch

+mobo_demo:
+Code written by zihao to complete the multi-objective bayesian optimization process using jax

 ## usage
 ```python